FREE updates, newsletters and the L.A. BEER BLAST.

 Spicy Ranch Style Beans featured shreds of white Mexican cheese.

-Chocolate Brioche Bread pudding ($7) was crowned with a scoop of vanilla bean ice cream and chunks of walnut brittle.
+A scoop of vanilla bean ice cream and chunks of walnut brittle crowned Chocolate Brioche Bread Pudding ($7).
 Based on what we ordered, this dessert sounded third best.
 It turned out to be top-shelf, hot and buttery, and not too sweet.

 The thick slice of Banana Cream Pie ($6) featured a thick layer of whipped cream, plenty of banana chunks, a flaky crust and candied macadamia nuts.
 It was a nice slice of pie.